New Floral Design Studio

 Flower Confidential: The Good, the Bad, and the Beautiful by Amy Stewart.

 Amy Stewart offers a behind-the-scenes look at the commercial flower industry and you won’t believe some of the stories she’s uncovered.
 The story behind how the wonderfully popular and smelling Stargazer Lily was invented is fascinating for one.
-She also covers the crazy Tulipmania period in Holland when one bulb went for the price of house at the time!
+She also covers the crazy Tulipmania period in Holland when one bulb went for the price of a house at the time!
 She also visits the world-famous Dutch auction in Aalsmeer – outside Amsterdam.
 Stewart offers a view on the cut floral business you’ve never thought about and it’s truly a good read.